 - California Walnuts: "Omega-3 ALA."

-- Dietitians of Canada: “Food Sources of Omega-3 Fats.”
+- Dietitians of Canada: "Eating Guidelines for Omega-3 Fats."

 - Harvard Health Letter: "Why Not Flaxseed Oil?"